hulk22-hue/sentiment-analysis/README.md

 # Sentiment Analysis on Movie Reviews

-This project is a Flask web application for performing sentiment analysis on movie reviews using a Recurrent Neural Network (RNN).
-The application allows users to enter the name of a movie, fetches reviews from IMDb, and analyzes the sentiment of those reviews to provide a summary of positive and negative sentiments.
+This project aims to perform sentiment analysis on movie reviews using a Recurrent Neural Network (RNN).
+The app is built using Streamlit and deployed on Streamlit Sharing.
+The application allows users to enter the name of a movie, fetches reviews from IMDb, processes them, and predicts whether the sentiment is positive or negative.

 ## Features